expanse-zero/jill-blog/posts/Pretend its a constellation.md

 ### Variety
 There are SAR constellations, EO, Large constellations and boutique ones.
 Each has differing capabilities, scan modes, with ranges of swath, agility and number of satellites.

-Furthermore some constellations allow us to order more complex orders, for instance sterio, or large areas.
+Furthermore some constellations allow us to order more complex orders, for instance stereo, or large areas.
 While others need us to break down this orders into sub-orders.

-Our simulation will need to replicate the capabilities of the real constellation, while allowing us to easily calculate capactiy, assess cost and simulate a plan of the real constellation.
+Our simulation will need to replicate the capabilities of the real constellation, while allowing us to easily calculate capacity, assess cost and simulate a plan of the real constellation.

 ### Types of data to base on
 In order to create a simulation, we need some real data to base it on.
 Otherwise we'll just be making vague guesses.